openclimatefix/PV-Challenge/README.md

 You can of course use other data, for example [satellite data](https://huggingface.co/datasets/openclimatefix/eumetsat_uk_hrv), or NWP data, but you are welcome to use other sources

+# How

+Please contact [OCF](info@openclimatefix.org) if you like to contribute, or make a PR.
+We are interested in getting lots of people involved and building a great solution together.